Bounty Program

 Exclusions

-The following bugs are unlikely to be eligible for a bounty:
+The following bugs are not eligible for a bounty:

 • Issues found through automated testing